nemethviktor/GeoTagNinja/readme.md

 ## When reporting bugs please specify

-- the OS's version
+- The OS's version
-- the OS's language
+- The OS's language
-- full path of your photo if the bug is related to exif tagging
+- Full path of your photo if the bug is related to exif tagging
-- possibly upload the picture somewhere if not sensitive so i can test
+- Possibly upload the picture somewhere if not sensitive so I can test

 ## System Requirements

 - Windows 7+ is needed.
 The WebView2 installer runs along Setup.
 Should you need separately, it's available [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703) - the installer should take care of it tho'.
-- sqlite is running x86 but fwiw the app isn't really memory-hungry so it will do.
+- SQLite is running x86 but fwiw the app isn't really memory-hungry so it will do.
 Chances are if you're still on a 1st-gen Intel Core you're not on Windows 7.
 Hopefully.
 - You'll need an ArcGIS API key to use the map search functionality.
 Register for free [here](https://developers.arcgis.com/)
 - You'll need a geoNames username and password to use toponomy search.
 Register for free [here](https://www.geonames.org/)